 iPad 10.2in (9th-gen, 2021) – Best For Bargain Hunters

-It can happily run the the Micosoft Office apps for iPad, plus there are various productivity apps from Apple that will make note-taking and working on assignments a doddle.
-Add a bluetooth keyboard and mouse and you have a very workable laptop that should cope with most coursework demands.
+It can happily run the the Microsoft Office apps for iPad, plus there are various productivity apps from Apple that will make note-taking and working on assignments a doddle.
+Add a Bluetooth keyboard and mouse and you have a very workable laptop that should cope with most coursework demands.
 Support for Apple Pencil and you can annotate documents, sketch, and of course practice your handwriting.

 best deal on a new 10.2in iPad